 Cheung, wrapped tightly in elegant, high-necked dresses, is poised and perfect and so corsetted she can hardly move, and she lives her life that way.
 When the lonely almost-lovers flirt, it’s play-acting come therapy, interrupted only when it becomes too personal.

 Wong (and his cinematographers Christopher Doyle and Mark Lee Ping-bin) shoots the film from around corners, under tables, through doorways and windows, eavesdropping on a life.
 Slivers of scenes dissolve into one another as time is lost to mood and emotion; the film doesn’t progress as much as spiral lazily around the characters.
 Wong remains on the outside looking in but his gliding camera finds a grace in their sadness and his simmering colors allow their repressed emotions to burn their way into the screen.

-FilmStruck presents the film with a hosted introduction by Alicia Malone.
-The FilmStruck and Criterion Channel presentations both include numerous supplements from the Criterion disc release, including the documentary “@ In the Mood for Love,” an interview with filmmaker Wong Kar-wai, four deleted scenes, and additional interviews, featurettes, and trailers.
+The Criterion Channel presentation includes numerous supplements from the Criterion disc release, including the documentary “@ In the Mood for Love,” an interview with filmmaker Wong Kar-wai, four deleted scenes, and additional interviews, featurettes, and trailers.